 Is the 2021 Vienna New Year’s Concert going ahead?

-The 2021 Vienna Philharmonic’s New Year’s Concert is indeed going ahead on 1 January, conducted by Riccardo Muti in the Golden Hall of the Vienna Musikverein.
+The 2021 Vienna Philharmonic’s New Year’s Concert is scheduled to take place on 1 January, conducted by Riccardo Muti in the Golden Hall of the Vienna Musikverein.
 This is the conductor’s sixth New Year’s Concert with the orchestra.
 As usual, the concert will be broadcast in over 90 countries, but this year there will be no live audience in the hall.

 What is the programme for the 2021 Vienna New Year’s Concert?